Stephen-Seo/EN605.607.81.SP22_ASDM_Project/README.md

 Viable Product) started with just the front\_end, and if all the goals are met, then the "front\_end" may connect to a "back\_end" for networked gameplay.

+The directory `back_end` holds a Rust project for the "back\_end" code.
+It holds the server-side code for the project.
+It is mainly used to handle "Networked Multiplayer" mode for the game.

 The directory `spreadsheets` hold LibreOffice Calc documents that are spreadsheets organizing the work.
 There is a document for User Stories, a document for the Product Backlogs, and there will be a document for each Sprint.